11/06/2024

 DOG FISH / Scoliodaon

-Phylum Chordata Presence o f notochord, pharyngeal gill slits and dorsal tubular nerve cord.
+Phylum Chordata Presence of the notochord, pharyngeal gill slits, and dorsal

 sub-phylum Vertebrata - Notochord replaced by vertebral column or backbone,

-Superclass - Gnathostomata - Mouth with true jaws paired appendages present in the form of fins
+Superclass - Gnathostomata - Mouth with true jaws paired appendages present in the form of finsor limbs.

 Genus - Scoliodan